-The Construction Training Partnership Program, which is a partnership with the North Carolina Home Builders Association ("NCHBA") and local governments, provides funding for the hard costs of new construction or rehabilitation projects.
-NCHBA conducts a range of training services to low-income unemployed persons.
+The Construction Training Partnership program, a partnership with the North Carolina Home Builders Association (NCHBA) and local governments, provides funding for the hard costs of new construction or rehabilitation projects.
+NCHBA conducts a range of training services to low-income, unemployed persons.
 Training consists of classroom and "hands on" residential field training followed by job placement activities.
 The local government pays for the cost of training, identifies eligible projects, and serves as or procures a general contractor.